GeorgeAzma/knowledge-vault/Physics/Voltage.md

-like pressure of water and height in gravitational [[Potential Energy]]
+Like pressure of water and height in gravitational [[Potential Energy]]
 ### Formula $V=IR$
 - $I$ [[Current]]
 - $R$ [[Resistance]]